UDST/pandana/README.md

 ### Installation

-Binary installers are provided for Mac, Linux, and Windows through both PyPI and Conda Forge when the corresponding release artifacts are available.
+Binary installers are provided for Mac, Linux, and Windows through both PyPI and Conda Forge.

 - `pip install pandana`
 - `conda install pandana --channel conda-forge`

-Current source builds target Python 3.10 to 3.14.
-The last version of Pandana with Python 2.7 binaries is v0.4.4 on Conda Forge.
-The last version with Python 3.5 binaries is v0.6 on Pip.
+Pandana v0.8 supports Python 3.10 to 3.14.
+The last version with Python 3.8 and 3.9 binaries is v0.7, and the last with Python 3.5 through 3.7 is v0.6.1.

 See the documentation for information about other [installation options](http://udst.github.io/pandana/installation.html).